Highlights from our 23rd Annual Diversity & Inclusion Conference

 Kristen Weber is a traveler, a culture changer, and Diversity & Inclusion program developer at Expedia Group, one of the world’s largest online travel companies.
 She has direct experience as a woman in technology, coupled with expertise leading diversity, equity, and inclusion initiativ...Full Bio

 Liji Thomas is the Head of Diversity and Inclusion at Southern California Edison (SCE), a Fortune 250 company at the forefront of creating the clean energy future.

 Liji began her career lobbying on Capitol Hill for an increase in housi...Full Bio

-Amy Ye is a research analyst in human capital at The Conference Board.
+Amy Ye is a human capital researcher at The Conference Board.
 Her current research projects focus on employee engagement, leadership development, talent management, and strategic human resources.
-Amy worked as Human Resources/Organizational Development interns in healthcare and financial...Full Bio
+Amy worked as Human Resources/Organizational Development interns in healthcare and financial services...Full Bio